 - “Fancy Pants” words you need to eliminate from your direct mail appeal

 This online clinic is designed specifically for small nonprofits and in order to provide the personal attention needed, we limit the participants to 24 nonprofits.
-The e-clinic will take place May 1st through May 11th.
 If you aren’t able to make it to a training session live, don’t worry!
 We will record all of the sessions so you can view them at your convenience.

 So if you want to write better direct mail appeals that get the results you want, join us by registering now.